aforward9600/pokemonpalette/README.md

 ---
 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
 - Gym leader names have been restored on the trainer card
+---
+- Reverted some AI settings for trainer classes to match the retail releases (holdovers from master branch)

 #Changes not yet in the release branch: